 Tam is a Lummi Tribal member with ancestral ties to the Quinault, Nooksack, Skagit, Chinook, Cowlitz, Snoqualmie, Suquamish and Duwamish Tribes.
 Tam has spent over 26 years working in public health in Indian Country, including over 21 years at the NPAIHB in directing maternal child health programs including chronic disease and motor vehicle injury focused projects, research studies and surveillance.
 Tam serves as the NW Tribal Epi Center’s (NWTEC’s)Project Director for WEAVE-NW, funded through the CDC’s Good Health and Wellness in Indian Country (GHWIC) initiative and Native Boost: Addressing Barriers to Childhood Immunization through Communication and Education,” a CDC funded Tribal public health capacity project.

-Tyanne is a descendent of settlers of Irish, English, and Scottish and is the Native Boost Project Coordinator at the Northwest Portland Area Indian Health Board (NPAIHB).
-She came to the NPAIHB from the CDC Foundation where she served as the COVID-19 Public Health Workforce Development Trainer and prior to that she worked at OHSU in the School of Medicine as a Program Technician for the Undergraduate Medical Education program where she supported incredibly wonderful students and faculty.
-In her free time she enjoys creating all manner of things including watercolor paintings, fiber crafts, and new recipes from garden delights.
-When she is not at home, she and her wife can be found wandering the beaches and mountains in search of rocks, sticks, and other treasures to incorporate into art projects and recipes.
+Tyanne Conner, a descendant of settlers from Ireland, England, and Scotland, is the Native Boost Project Manager at the Northwest Portland Area Indian Health Board (NPAIHB).
+In her free time, she enjoys creating all manner of things including watercolor paintings, fiber crafts, and new recipes from garden delights.
+When she is not at home, she and her wife can be found wandering the beaches and mountains in search of mushrooms, rocks, sticks, and other treasures to incorporate into art projects and recipes.